GeoffZhu/raycast-extension-simple-chatgpt/README.md

-# A Simple RayCast AI Use OpenAI
+# A Simple RayCast Extension Use OpenAI API
 ## Install
 1. clone this repo
 2. `npm install`